© Crown copyright 2019

 You should consider whether you have the evidence to support taking any of these steps and decide if/when it is appropriate to act.

-Part two: Advice when active disruption of the activities of one of more schools is underway
+Part 2: advice when active disruption of the activities of one of more schools is underway

 What do we mean by disruption?